djalbat/reaction-with-style/README.md

 ```
 Not being able to do so is restrictive, admittedly, but deliberately so.
 After all the idea is to tightly bind a component to its style.
+Hence we create a child `Link` component, rather than style it by way of its parent.

 If you really must style the child elements of components in some way, and there are occasions when doing so is unavoidable, add a fixed class name to the component and define this class in an external style sheet.
 For example, say you wanted to create a component for viewing markdown.
-The markdown is rendered as HTML and you would like to style the resultant images, titles and so on.
+The markdown is to be rendered as HTML and you would like to style the resultant images, titles and so on.
 You could implement your component thus:

 ```js